IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/simultaneous.md

 - **long-form speech**: our evaluation will be conducted on *unsegmented* speech
 - **large language models**: participants are allowed to use LLMs (details will be announced later)

+The test set domains are the subsets of the ones of the offline track:
+- English -> German: ACL 60/60 and accent challenge data
+- English -> Arabic: business news
+- English -> Chinese: ACL 60/60
+- English -> Japanese: ACL 60/60
+- Czech -> English:

 ## Data
 <!-- Details description of the data and links to download -->
-The data condition for this task is "constrained with pretrained models (including large language models (LLMs))".
+The data condition for this task is "constrained with large language models (LLMs)".

 ### English-to-X
-Our English-to-X data condition basically follows the one in the offline task.
+Our English-to-X data condition follows the one in the offline task.
-The list of allowed data and pretrained models will be released soon [here](https://iwslt.org/2025/offline#training-data-and-data-conditions).
+The list is available [here](https://iwslt.org/2025/offline#training-data-and-data-conditions).

 ### Czech-to-English
 Details will be available later.